-At the Center for Semiconductor Technology and Optoelectronics (ZHO), the BHE department conducts research on special semiconductor materials and technologies for high-frequency and terahertz applications
+In the Center for Semiconductor Technology and Optoelectronics (ZHO), the department BHE is engaged in research on specialized semiconductor materials and technologies for high-frequency wireless communication and terahertz applications

-In the winter semester 2021/22 we offer the following courses, some of them in online format:
+In the summer semester of 2024 we offer the following courses:

-In order to exchange information within the working group and with interested participants about current research topics/work in the Chair of Components for High-Frequency Electronic, we regularly hold presentations within the framework of a seminar.
-The colloquia of the final theses and projects of our students also take place in this seminar.
-The seminar is open to the public and we look forward to your participation.
+To exchange information within the working group and with interested participants about current research topics and work in the Department Components for High-Frequency Electronics, we hold weekly seminar presentations.
+The theses colloquiae and student project presentations are part of this seminar series.
+The seminar is open to the public, and we look forward to your participation.
 Further information about the seminar (schedule and information about participation) can be found here.

 The THz semiconductor chips produced at the ZHO by the BHE and OE departments are well known in the international research community -- now the ZHO is creating the possibilities to realize complete THz modules.
 This will enable cooperation with industry and research institutes on the system level, for the applications of the day after tomorrow: 6G Terahertz communication with more than 100 Gigabit/s data rates, state-of-the-art radars, material recognition and medical imaging.
 UDE is receiving over 6.5 million euros from state and EU funds for new production facilities and equipment from the EFRE/NRW funding line. research infrastructures.
 This will create a university terahertz integration center (THzIZ) that is unique in Germany and covers the entire spectrum from materials and chip technology to modules and systems.

 Microelectronics Research Laboratory Duisburg-Essen for High-Frequency Beam Forming